ngrx/platform/docs/store/setup.md

 export class AppModule {}
 ```

 You can then inject the `Store` service into your components and services.
-Use `store.select` to
+Use `select` to
 _select_ slice(s) of state:

 ```ts